motform/statisk/README.md

 `motform.statisk.core` provides the primary API for re-building pages in a REPL environment.
 You could of course call it on the command line via `clj -X`, but that is not optimal unless you are doing a single build.

-(There will be more instructions here later.)
+(There will be more instructions here later, including an example.)

 ## Licence
 Copyright © 2021 [Love Lagerkvist](motform.org)